 At sessions one and two, HW1 participants completed the simple 2D PEBL mental rotation task (Shepard and Metzler, 1988; Berteau-Pavy, Raber and Piper, 2011).
 The HW2 and WV groups also completed this task at sessions three and four.
 In this task, participants must decide if two shapes presented side-by-side on screen are the same or different by mentally rotating them.
 The dependent measure was a speed-accuracy trade off-score which combines RT and accuracy measures, and was calculated using the Balanced Integration Score (Liesefeld, Fu and Zimmer, 2015; Liesefeld and Janczy 2019).

 For 3D mental rotation, participants completed a 3D block rotation task comprising 96 three-dimensional stimuli validated by Ganis and Kievit (2015).
-The task is freely available at https://pavlovia.org/freyawatkins/block_rotation.
+The task was created using PsychoPy/Pavlovia (Peirce et al., 2022) and is freely available at https://pavlovia.org/freyawatkins/block_rotation.
 The task is a measure of MR around the vertical axis, where participants must decide whether two shapes presented side-by-side on screen are identical or mirror images by mentally rotating them as quickly and accurately as possible.
 The dependent measure was again a speed-accuracy trade-off score, combining RT and accuracy into a single measure.